sumanth1105/scids-client/README.md

-gds-client is a python library for accessing provenance data and interacting with GeoDataspace server.
+scids-client is a python library for accessing provenance data and interacting with GeoDataspace server.

 Pre-requirements:
 * git